gazebosim/gz-transport/docs/messages/messages.rst

 Copy this *CMakeLists.txt* file within the *ign_transport_tutorial*.
 This is the top level cmake file that will check for dependencies.

-Copy this *hello.proto* file within the *ign_transport_tutorial/src*.
-This is the protobuf message definition that we use in this example.
+Copy this *stringmsg.proto* file within the *ign_transport_tutorial/src*.
+This file contains the Protobuf message definition that we use in this example.

 Copy this *CMakeLists.txt* file within the *ign_transport_tutorial/src*.
-This is the cmake file that will generate the c++ code from the protobuf file and will create the *publisher* and *subscriber* executables.
+This is the cmake file that will generate the C++ code from the Protobuf file and will create the *publisher* and *subscriber* executables.

 Once you have all your files, go ahead and create a *build/* directory within